Basic Disaster Readiness

 those holes.
 Also keep fasteners for virgin wallboard.

-- Maintain a 3 to 7 day reserve of medicine, supplies for babies, and
+- Maintain a 7 day reserve of medicine, supplies for babies, and

 more.
 Some areas should use a bigger reserve.
 Stock up extra during

 - Own sunscreen.

 - Keep good raingear on hand for everyone.
 For some reason disasters are

 usually followed by drenching rain, deep mud, and freezing cold.
 If it

 - Own a hat for everyone.